elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 ![Empty List of Players on Player Index Page](images/diving_in/empty_players_list.png)

-This is excellent!
+This is excellent.
 We can now add players to our platform using a web browser.
 Click the **New Player** link at the bottom and try creating a player on the [`http://0.0.0.0:4000/players/new`](http://0.0.0.0:4000/players/new) page.